Error correction in multi-fidelity molecular dynamics simulations using functional uncertainty quantification: Acknowledgments

 \section{Acknowledgments}

-This research was supported by the US Department of Energy (DOE), Office of Advanced Scientific Computing Research (ASCR) through the Exascale Co-Design Center for Materials in Extreme Environments (ExMatEx, exmatex.org).
+This research was supported by the U.S. Department of Energy (DOE), Office of Advanced Scientific Computing Research (ASCR) through the Exascale Co-Design Center for Materials in Extreme Environments (ExMatEx, exmatex.org), under contract B615461.
 Computational resources of nanoHUB.org are gratefully acknowledged.